doordeck/slate/source/includes/_account.md

 ## Register Ephemeral Key

 <aside class="warning">
-This endpoint is only available to users with third-party issued auth tokens, additionally this endpoint is currently only available on development and may change without warning.
+This endpoint is currently only available on development and may change without warning.
 </aside>

 ```shell